cockpit-project/cockpit/HACKING.md

 This will cause systemd to listen on port 9090 and start cockpit-ws when someone connects to it.
-Cockpit-ws will in turn activate cockpitd via D-Bus when someone logs in successfully.
+Cockpit-ws will in turn activate cockpit-bridge when someone logs in successfully.

 To run Cockpit without systemd, start the cockpit-ws daemon manually: